Why Islam is a Radical Religion

 Any state that promotes for instance the stoning to death of the adulterer or the killing of someone who decides to leave "Islam" (and there are a number of such countries in the Sunni and Shia world that do this), are Islamic terrorist states by definition.
 And let there be no mistake: all they do is put into practice, word-by-word, the Islamic texts of hadith.

-The only cure to Radical Islam is the complete destruction of the Hadith texts.
+There will always remain an extreme and radical element of Islam as long as Muslims continue to follow the texts of Hadith.
 The Qur'an, contrary to the texts of Hadith, condemns terrorism and promotes peace and freedom of faith.

 Saving the life of a human being is as important as saving the entire mankind: